Why Focus Matters

 Asbestos-Specific Experience

 Look for firms that focus on asbestos litigation, not general personal injury.
-They need specialized knowledge of exposure products, companies, and medical evidence.
+They need deep knowledge of exposure products, companies, and medical evidence.

 Red Flag: Firms that primarily handle car accidents or other unrelated cases